Connie Wisniewski: AAGPBL career

-* 1944 season
+1944 season

-In 1944 Wisniewski joined the Milwaukee Chicks, a well-balanced squad that counted with talented players as Thelma Eisen, Merle Keagle, Betty Whiting and Alma Ziegler.
+In 1944 Wisniewski joined the Milwaukee Chicks, a well-balanced squad that counted such talented players as Thelma Eisen, Merle Keagle, Betty Whiting and Alma Ziegler.
 The debuting Chicks led the league in runs scored (492), batting average (.207), and stolen bases (739) and tied for first in home runs (12).
 The best offensive support came from Keagle, who hit .264 with 47 RBI, led the league with 145 total bases, and set a new single-season record with seven home runs.
 In her rookie season Wisniewski posted a 23-10 record for a .697 winning percentage and collected a 2.23 earned run average (7th in the league), while striking out 49 batters and walking 47 in 36 pitching appearances.

 The Chicks went 30-26 in the first half of the year, but dominated the second half (40-19) and had the best overall record (70-45).
 They then went on to win the Championship Title, beating the Kenosha Comets in the postseason.
 During the seven-game series Wisniewski went 4-1 with a 0.40 ERA in five complete games, including two shutouts, two one-run games and one two-run game, winning three of four matchups with Kenosha's Helen Nicol, who finished with a 17-11 mark (.607) and had led the league with a 0.93 ERA.
 Wisniewski lost Game 1 to Nicol and Kenosha, but rebounded in Game 3 to shut out the Comets and later won Game 4 against Nicol and the Comets by a 7–1 score.
 She started Game 6 with her team against the wall, 3 games to 2, and defeated Nicol in a 13-inning pitching-duel, 2–1, helping the Chicks to tie the series.
 In the decisive Game 7 Wisniewski shut out the Comets, 3–0, and beat Nicol again.
 Wisniewski set an all-time postseason record with four wins.

 Although the Chicks won the championship, they had no local financial backing and could not compete with the American Association Milwaukee Brewers.
 In fact, the Chicks were forced to play all seven games of the series at Kenosha's Lake Front Stadium because the Brewers were using the Borchert Field in Milwaukee.
 In addition, the high ticket prices charged for AAGPBL games failed to encourage significant fan support.
 Due to lack of community support and skepticism of journalists, the Chicks moved to Grand Rapids, Michigan prior to the 1945 season.